Silvia-R-H/Silvia-R-H/README.md

 # About me 😊
 My name is Silvia.
-I am gradueted of Finance, Bankiang and Insurance.
-I am really intereted in data analytics.
+I am gradueted of Finance, Banking and Insurance.
+I am really interested in data analytics.

 ## Projects